The Audio Setup dialog panel allows you to setup the connection to the audio device.

 Note that hyper-threaded cores are not real parallel multi-cores and should not be taken into account.

-Also note that when you set this value to the maximum, then it might be that the graphical user interface (GUI) will become less responsive when you're generating/processing a lot of audio because the CPU has almost no time anymore to handle the UI.
+Also note that when you set this value to the maximum, then it might be that the graphical user interface (GUI) might become less responsive when the CPU is heavily occupied by processing audio.

 The GUI includes tasks like drawing to the screen, processing mouse-clicks and key presses, loading and saving projects and presets etc.

-Note about the CPU usage value in the system's process monitor: When MuLab operates in multi-core mode, there are several audio threads working at the same time.
+When MuLab operates in multi-core mode, there are several audio threads (CPU cores) working at the same time.